ILAR’s advisory body, the ILAR Council, serves four principal functions:

 Dr. Paul A. Locke, an environmental health scientist and attorney, is an Associate Professor at the Johns Hopkins Bloomberg School of Public Health in the Department of Environmental Health and Engineering.
 He holds a joint appointment in the Department of Health Policy and Management.
 Dr. Locke has an MPH from Yale University School of Medicine, a DrPH from the Johns Hopkins University Bloomberg School of Public Health and a JD degree from Vanderbilt University School of Law.
 At Hopkins, Dr. Locke leads an integrated research, practice and teaching program.
 His program focuses on research-to-practice initiatives to better protect public health, especially in advancing evidence-based in vitro toxicology and radiation protection policy at federal and international organizations.
 He has published widely in both law reviews and scientific and policy journals, and has developed three cross-disciplinary courses in environmental law and policy and animal law.
 Dr. Locke also directs the School’s Doctor of Public Health program in Environmental Health Sciences and a certificate program in Humane Sciences and Toxicology Policy.
 Dr. Locke is admitted to practice law in the state of New York and the District of Columbia, the Southern District Court of New York and is a member of the bar of the United States Supreme Court.
 He is also a member of the Science Board of the American Public Health Association (APHA).
 He is the recipient of the Yale School of Public Health Alumni Service Award and the American Public Health Association Environment Section Distinguished Service Award.

-Dr. Daniel S. Marsman leads and manages the Product Safety division for Procter & Gamble’s worldwide Health Care and Pet Care businesses, and serves as corporate veterinarian and a technical external lead for P&G’s Animal Alternatives and Animal Welfare programs.
+Dr. Daniel S. Marsman leads and manages the Product Safety division for Procter & Gamble’s worldwide Health Care business, and serves as corporate veterinarian and a technical external lead for P&G’s Animal Alternatives and Animal Welfare programs.
 His interdisciplinary career has embraced the concept of ‘One Health, One Medicine’, beginning with his veterinary training (Michigan State University), WHO medical parasitology research in sub-Saharan Africa, his PhD in pathology from the College of Human Medicine, UNC-Chapel Hill, and his postdoctoral fellowship studying the pathobiology of neoplasia at CIIT/Hamner Institute, Research Triangle Park, NC.
 He has previously served as pathologist/study scientist for the NIH’s National Institute of Environmental Health Sciences, and as Head of Study Design for the NTP chronic toxicity/carcinogenicity testing program.
-Dr. Marsman’s previous positions at P&G have included toxicological pathologist in the Human Safety department, research scientist in the carcinogenesis group, and global safety/regulatory affairs manager for Household, Baby, Feminine and Family Care.
+Dr. Marsman’s previous positions at P&G have included toxicological pathologist in the Human Safety department, research scientist in the carcinogenesis group, and global safety/regulatory affairs manager for Household, Baby, Feminine, Family and Pet Care.
 He has published and consulted extensively in the fields of toxicology, pathology, animal welfare and animal alternatives.
-His collaborative contributions have spanned governmental, NGO and trade association technical and policy committees, including past Chair of the Animal Welfare Committee of the AVMA, current charter diplomate in AVMA’s American College of Animal Welfare, and Council member of National Academy of Science/Institute for Laboratory Animal Research.
+His collaborative contributions have spanned governmental, NGO and trade association technical and policy committees, including past Chair of the Animal Welfare Committee of the AVMA, current charter diplomate in AVMA’s American College of Animal Welfare.

-Dr. Melinda Novak is Professor of Psychology and Chair of the Department of Psychology at the University of Massachusetts - Amherst.
+Dr. Melinda Novak is Professor in the Department of Psychological and Brain Sciences at the University of Massachusetts - Amherst.
 She received her Ph.D. from the University of Wisconsin and accepted a faculty position at the University of Massachusetts where she established the UMass Primate Laboratory, a small primate facility in which students receive training in handling and managing captive primates, performing behavioral and health assessments, and conducting research.
 She is currently the Director of this facility.
 Her federally funded research links four Primate Research Centers and is focused on the causes of and treatment for abnormal behavior in primates using a cross translational model wherein monkey research informs human research and vice-versa.
 Dr. Novak is a past President of the American Society of Primatologists and is a recent recipient of the Distinguished Primatologist Award from this society.
 Dr. Novak was a member of two National Academy of Sciences’ Committees, one on Psychological Well-being of Nonhuman Primates and the other on Recognition and Alleviation of Distress in Laboratory Animals.
 Dr. Novak has served on the Board of Trustees of AAALAC International, the Scientific Advisory Committee of SCAW (Scientists’ Center for Animal Welfare), and has also served on a number of other advisory boards, journal editorial boards, and federal grant review panels.
-She was a reviewer of the updated NIH Guide to the Care and Use of Laboratory Animals and was recently selected to give the prestigious Henry J. Spira Memorial Lecture at PRIM&R. She is a current member of the Scientific Advisory Committee for the Wisconsin National Primate Center in Madison.
+She was a reviewer of the updated NIH Guide to the Care and Use of Laboratory Animals.
+She is a current member of the Scientific Advisory Committee for the Wisconsin National Primate Center in Madison.
 Dr. Novak regularly reviews primate facilities and provides advice and guidance on psychological well-being programs.
-At the University level, Dr Novak is a past recipient of the College Outstanding Teacher Award, The Distinguished Faculty UMass Alumni Association Award, the Award for Outstanding Accomplishments for Research and Creative Activity, an Exceptional Merit Award, and the Chancellor’s Medal for Distinguished Faculty Lecturer, the highest honor bestowed on faculty for exemplary research and service contributions.
+At the University level, Dr Novak is a past recipient of the College Outstanding Teacher Award, The Distinguished Faculty UMass Alumni Association Award, The Award for Outstanding Accomplishments for Research and Creative Activity, an Exceptional Merit Award, the Conti Research Faculty Fellowship Award, and the Chancellor’s Medal for Distinguished Faculty Lecturer, the highest honor bestowed on faculty for exemplary research and service contributions.

 Dr. James Roth is a Clarence Hartley Covault Distinguished Professor in the Department of Veterinary Microbiology and Preventative Medicine in the College of Veterinary Medicine at Iowa State University.
 He received DVM (1975) and PhD (1981) degrees from ISU.
 He is the Director of the Center for Food Security and Public Health, an OIE Collaborating Center for Day One Veterinary Competencies and Continuing Education, and the Institute for International Cooperation in Animal Biologics, an OIE Collaborating Center for Diagnosis of Animal Disease and Vaccine Evaluation in the Americas.
 Dr. Roth's primary area of research expertise is immunity to infectious diseases of food-producing animals.
 Dr. Roth received the Distinguished Veterinary Microbiologist Award from the American College of Veterinary Microbiologists, The Distinguished Veterinary Immunologist Award from the American Association of Veterinary Immunologists, the Public Service Award from the American Veterinary Medical Association and the USDA APHIS Administrator's Award for lifetime achievements in animal health.
 He has testified before Congress on biosecurity preparedness and efforts to address bioterrorism and agroterrorism.
 Dr. Roth served on the National Science Advisory Board for Biosecurity from its inception in 2005 until 2014.
 He was elected to the National Academy of Medicine in 2016.